alshamari/alex-project/README.md

 The image is built and pushed to Dockerhub

 ### Terraform
-terraform is used to build the VM with docker and run the container
+terraform is used to build the VM with docker and run the container also will build sql database